magicismight/react-native-lazyload/readme.md

 Same as ListView.
 But it won\`t  render `LazyloadView` and `LazyloadImage` inside it, util they are scrolled into sight.

+### Additional Methods

+*refresh* - Uses the saved scroll position and causes a 1px move to trigger an update.
+Useful after nagivation pop/push where the memory may have been release.

 ### Additional Props

 Components that extend LazyloadView can accept a prop (function) to be called when the item's visibility changes.